 Being a Good Supply Chain Partner is More Than Just Spending Money

-Lastly, excessive overstock hurts your bottom line and raises storage fees and insurance costs, but it can also affect your trading partner relationships.
+Lastly, excessive overstock hurts your bottom line and raises storage fees and insurance costs, but it can also affect your trading partner relationships with suppliers.
 Ordering and then canceling can harm critical business relationships with your suppliers.
-Being a steady and predictable customer to your suppliers helps them in the long run, allowing them to predict demand for their own business better, fostering a better business relationship, and lessening your contribution to the bullwhip effect.
+Being a steady and predictable customer to your suppliers helps them in the long run, allowing them to predict customer demand for their own business better, fostering a better business relationship, and lessening your contribution to the inventory bullwhip effect.
 You are more likely to receive preferential treatment as an organization that doesn’t contribute to chaos and openly communicates with trading partners about changes.

-Open communication and collaboration are critical to a successful relationship and reducing the likelihood of the bullwhip effect.
-Savvy organizations understand when buyers and suppliers collaborate, they often find ways to unlock significant new sources of value that are mutually beneficial beyond just the typical quid pro quo.
-As McKinsey puts it: Companies with advanced procurement functions can take an integrated approach to supply-chain optimization, redesigning their processes together to reduce waste and redundant effort or jointly purchasing raw materials.
+Open communication and collaboration are critical to a successful supplier relationship and reducing the likelihood of the bullwhip effect.
+Savvy organizations understand when buyer and supplier communities collaborate, they often find ways to mitigate the risk of future demand fluctuations and unlock significant new sources of value that are mutually beneficial beyond just the typical quid pro quo.
+As McKinsey puts it: Companies with advanced procurement functions can take an integrated approach to supply chain optimization, redesigning their processes together to reduce waste and redundant effort or jointly purchasing raw materials.

 Is the bullwhip effect impacting your business?
-Don’t let demand variability wreak havoc on your supply chain.
-Learn how the GAINS Inventory Optimization and Demand Planning and Forecasting solutions can provide the necessary visibility, optimization, and supply chain collaboration.
+Don’t let customer demand and supplier variability wreak havoc on your supply chain management.
+Learn how the GAINS Inventory Optimization and Demand Planning and Forecasting solutions can provide the necessary demand signals, lead time analysis, visibility, optimization, and supply chain management.
 Visit https://gainsystems.com to request a demo.